harryho/blog-hugo/content/cache/golang/go-program-lang.md

 ## Interface Types

-An interface type specifies a set of methods that a concrete type must possess to be considered an instance of that interface.
+Aninterface type specifies a set of methods that a concrete type must possess to be considered an instance of that interface.

 The io.Writer type is one of the most widely used interfaces because it provides an abstraction of all the types to which bytes can be written, which includes files, memory buffers, network connections, HTTP clients, archivers, hashers, and so on.
 The io package defines many other useful interfaces.
 A Reader represents any type from which you can read bytes, and a Closer is any value that you can close, such as a file or a network connection.
 (By now you’ve probably noticed the naming convention for many of Go’s single-method interfaces.)